-The Surveillance Camera Registration program is a new component of the Placerville Police Department’s crime prevention strategy.
+The Surveillance Camera Registration Program is a new component of the Placerville Police Department’s crime prevention strategy.
 The program proactively partners with residents and businesses to help solve crime and keep our community safe.
-Registering your business or personal surveillance camera may help deter crime and assist the Placerville Police Department in it's overall crime prevention strategy.
+Registering your business or personal surveillance camera may help deter crime and assist the Placerville Police Department in its overall crime prevention strategy.
 Help the Placerville Police Department protect your community by registering your surveillance cameras.
 Registration is fast and simple.
-Registration form is at the bottom of the page.
+The registration form is at the bottom of the page.

 Frequently Asked Questions

 The Placerville Police Department has developed a program that allows residents and business owners to voluntarily register the locations of their video surveillance systems.
 This new crime prevention and investigative tool allow law enforcement to more easily identify the locations of video surveillance systems and enlist the assistance of the community to help obtain video evidence.